 For information on how to create and use a Diffusion Profile, see the Diffusion Profile documentation

-First, change the Material’s Material Type to Subsurface Scattering or Transmission, depending on the effect you want.
+- In the Surface Options section, set the Material’s Material Type to Subsurface Scattering or Translucent, depending on the effect you want.

 When you select Subsurface Scattering or Translucent from the Material Type drop-down, Unity exposes several new properties in the Material UI.
-For information on how to use these properties to customize the behavior of the subsurface scattering effect, see the Material Type documentation.
+For information on how to use these properties to customize the behavior of the subsurface scattering effect, see the Material Type documentation and the Diffusion Profile documentation.

-You can learn more about HDRP’s implementation in our Efficient Screen-Space Subsurface Scattering presentation.
+You can learn more about HDRP’s subsurface scattering implementation in our Efficient Screen-Space Subsurface Scattering presentation.